hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 There is a **Send** button which appears on the form which the user has to click to send the form details.
 Once the user clicks on **Send** button, the text appearing on the button changes to **Sent**.

-You can customize this text which appears on the button by enabling the **Add Custom Submit Button Text** checkbox.
+You can customize this text which appears on the button by enabling the **Add Custom Submit Button Text** checkbox and providing the before and after text for the buttons.

 `Examples for custom Button Text - Register, Submit, Proceed, etc`

 ![custombutton](assets/bot-builder-chat-elements/formshsl23.png)

-### Toggle the Form Field
+### Re-order the Form Fields

-You can restructure the form fields and organize them again once they all have been created using the toggle option as shown below.
+You can restructure the form fields and organize them again once they all have been created using the grip option as shown below.

 ![toggle](assets/bot-builder-chat-elements/formshsl22.png)